 A relationship, for me, is over when every personality trait I found cute or interesting [becomes] everything that really [upsets] me.
 I see no reason to continue a relationship if the reasons that connected me with a person no longer exist.

-When they stops being consistent with how they treat you.
+When they stop being consistent with how they treat you.

 When the person you are in a relationship no longer wants to work together as a team, and they only consider themselves and their feelings.
 That's pretty much a deal breaker.